 In seeking to translate the accounts into a visual language, Novak has taken up new ways of making.
 For many years, his graphic works – whether in paint or other materials, such as vinyl – have centred on a kind of tight geometric abstraction.
 His conceptual interests have been many and varied, but the majority of his pieces have been characterised by bright colours and bold shapes, by harmony and sensory delight.
-A classically trained musician, Novak has ostensibly aimed for something of the immediacy of music, creating work that will inevitably strike a sensual chord in those to whom sight is available, even if the precise nature of individual responses remains subjective.
+A classically trained musician, Novak has ostensibly aimed for something of the immediacy of music, creating work that will inevitably strike a sensuous chord in those to whom sight is available, even if individual responses vary.

 The portraits possess nothing of the ebullient colouration one tends to associate with Novak’s practice.
 The dominant tones are those of flesh: pale pink, ferrous red, deep brown.
 Also gone are the heightened order and perfectionism of earlier works.
 The panel-bodies are battered and bruised.
 After applying layers of paint, Novak has gone in with abrasive chemicals and tools, scraping, scrubbing and burning away portions of the pigment.
 This destructive and haphazardly generative process is intended, in part, to reflect the experience of trying to find comfort in one’s own skin, while being subjected to external forces quite beyond one’s control.